dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-03-async-await.md

 overallPromise.then(it => console.log(it));
 ```

-#### Combining async results
-TODO

 #### Coroutines VS Promises
 TODO

 #### Async/await coroutines are state machines

-Just like with generators, it might seem that `async/await` is some complicated compiler magic.
+Just like with generators, it might seem that `async/await` is some complicated compiler/interpreter magic.
 It's not that magical though.
-Using [BabelJS](https://babeljs.io) we can transform the code for older JS versions which don't have `async/await` support.
-You don't need to understand the code below (and some parts of it are defined in babel library) but similar to generators `async` function is transformed into a state machine.
+Using [BabelJS](https://babeljs.io) we can transform the code for older JS versions without `async/await` support.
+You don't need to understand the code below (and some parts of it are defined in babel library) but similar to generators async function is transformed into a state machine.
 You might also notice `_asyncToGenerator()` function which hints that under the hood `async` functions are implemented as generators, i.e. fundamentally async functions are not that different from generators.
 ```
 "use strict";
 var c = function () {